Tutorial¶

 This tutorial walks through the core functionality of Dyff.

-You will learn how to create a dataset, download and serve a model from Hugging Face Hub, run an evaluation, and report on your findings.
+You will learn how to create a dataset, run inference on the data, anayze the results, and report on your findings.

 Structure of a safety audit¶

-At a high level, auditing an AI/ML system consists of running the system on input data, collecting the outputs, computing performance metrics on those outputs, and aggregating scores from multiple datasets and metrics into an audit report.
+Auditing an AI system consists of running the system on input data, collecting the outputs, analyzing those outputs, and presenting conclusions in an audit report.

 The workflows in the figure correspond to different resource types in the Dyff Platform.
 To run a workflow, you use the Dyff API to create instances of the corresponding resources with appropriate configurations.
-The resource is stored in Dyff’s database and its status is updated as the the workflow proceeds.
+The resource is stored in Dyff’s database and its status is updated as the work proceeds.

 InferenceService¶